Technologicat/unpythonic/doc/macros.md

 # Language extensions using ``unpythonic.syntax``

-Our extensions to the Python language are built on [MacroPy](https://github.com/azazel75/macropy), from the PyPI package ``macropy3``.
+Our extensions to the Python language are built on [``mcpyrate``](https://github.com/Technologicat/mcpyrate), from the PyPI package [``mcpyrate``](https://pypi.org/project/mcpyrate/).

 Because in Python macro expansion occurs *at import time*, Python programs whose main module uses macros, such as [our unit tests that contain usage examples](../unpythonic/syntax/test/), cannot be run directly.
-Instead, run them via the included [generic MacroPy3 bootstrapper](../macropy3).
-For convenience, ``setup.py`` installs this bootstrapper.
+Instead, run them via `macropython`, included in `mcpyrate`.

 **Our macros expect a from-import style** for detecting uses of `unpythonic` constructs, *even when those constructs are regular functions*.
 For example, the function `curry` is detected from its bare name.
 So if you intend to use these macros, then, for regular imports from `unpythonic`, use `from unpythonic import ...` and avoid renaming (`as`).

-**The bootstrapper is moving!** *Starting with `unpythonic` v0.14.1, it is already distributed in [imacropy](https://github.com/Technologicat/imacropy) [[PyPI](https://pypi.org/project/imacropy/)], which is its new, permanent home. **It will be removed from `unpythonic` starting in v0.15.0.** The reason is the bootstrapper is a general add-on for MacroPy, not specific to `unpythonic`.
-The `imacropy` package also contains an IPython extension that adds macro support to IPython, as well as an embeddable macro-enabled REPL.*

 *This document doubles as the API reference, but despite maintenance on a best-effort basis, may occasionally be out of date at places.
 In case of conflicts in documentation, believe the unit tests first; specifically the code, not necessarily the comments.
 Everything else (comments, docstrings and this guide) should agree with the unit tests.
 So if something fails to work as advertised, check what the tests say - and optionally file an issue on GitHub so that the documentation can be fixed.*